Alluxio/alluxio/docs/en/core-services/Catalog.md

 1. Bypassing tables and partitions:

-   You can specify some tables and partitions to be bypassed from Alluxio, so that they will not be cached in Alluxio, instead clients will be directed to access them directly from the UDB.
+   You can specify some tables and partitions to be bypassed from Alluxio, so that data will not be cached in the Alluxio file system, instead computing frameworks will be directed to access data directly from the UFS.
    This can be helpful when some tables and partitions are large, and accommodating them in the cache is undesirable.
 An example configuration is like the following: